Grants &

 Low-income communities and communities of color experience disproportionately higher levels of air, water, and soil pollution and contamination.
 Nonprofit organizations addressing environmental injustice in these communities are the focus of this Program Area.

-Grants are made to organizations that identify environmental hazards, involve their communities in identifying solutions, and advocate for justice and remediation.
+Gifts are made to organizations that identify environmental hazards, involve their communities in identifying solutions, and advocate for justice and remediation.

 Eligible applicants will be Chicago-area nonprofit organizations that are a) led by those directly impacted, b) include community members in decision-making, and c) accountable to the communities they seek to improve.